jsdelivrbot/The-Solar-System/README.md

 ## TODOs:
 List of things I have to do and would appreciate immediate help on:

+1. Add a ellipical orbit depicting equal areas covered by an orbiting planet anywhere in aphelion and perihelion.
+Between page 11-12.
-1. Add tilt to Earth's rotational axis and depict seasons.
+2. Add tilt to Earth's rotational axis and depict seasons.
+Between page 14-15.
-2.
+3. Add an experiment to show differential fluid flow of Sun.
+Between page 24-25.

 ## Contributing